mayank1784/ecom-labels-format/Backend/ReadME.md

 In the `Backend` directory, make a `.env` file .
 Update the variables in `.env` with your specific configuration details.

-Here's an example of config.env:
+Here's an example of .env:

 ```bash
 DB_URL='mongodb://127.0.0.1:27017/pdf_arranger'